frayhan94/SmartCluster/readme.md

     }
 }

 - After that you have to do is release the APK by running these command cd android && ./gradlew assembleRelease

+- If needed you can run this command to make sure everything works react-native run-android --variant=release

 - Make sure the folder assets exist inside android/app/main